Skip to main content

 Syncing and Testing Tools

-- Syncing Tools: After connecting (and authenticating, if necessary), click the "Sync" button within the expanded server details view.
-Portal One will communicate with the MCP server to fetch the list of available tools, their descriptions, and input schemas.
-This list will then populate the table in the details view.
+• Syncing Tools: After connecting (and authenticating, if necessary), Portal One will communicate with the MCP server to fetch the list of available tools, their descriptions, and input schemas.
+This list will then populate the table in the Tools page found in the MCP section of the navigation.

-Connecting an MCP server makes its tools available to your workspace, but you need to explicitly grant individual agents permission to use them:
+Connecting an MCP server makes its tools available to your workspace, but you need to explicitly grant individual agents permission to use them.
+You can either grant permission to individual tools, or you can attach a full MCP server to the AI agent.

 Once an agent has been assigned MCP tools: